yoga :: what to wear? II

 Fibers.
 I used to prefer cotton, as weird blends smell more when you sweat.
 Then I read about how toxic and pesticide ridden most cotton is and I changed my mind.
 While it’s easy to buy from Old Navy because they’re cheap and convenient, it’s not so easy to think about the small child working in a sweatshop sewing your pants together.
 Though it’s easy to be cynical and toss off responsibility because basically everything you buy in today’s world is exploiting someone, in the end, it does matter.
 Check out The Story of Stuff for how all the unused junk in your storage space affects communities near and far (and what you can do about it).

 Brands like Gaiam, Manduka, Patagonia, and Prana are smaller businesses that try to do something valuable for the planet we inhabit.
 Do they?
 To some extent, yes.
 When insanely distasteful slogans (Who wants to do yoga on a mat celebrating someone’s death?
 I’m so confused) were being printed on Gaiam mats by CafePress, Gaiam removed them immediately.
-“The Footprint Chronicles” at Patagonia examine their “life and habits as a company.
-The goal is to use transparency about our supply chain to help us reduce our adverse social and environmental impacts – and on an industrial scale.”
-One of my students works there, and she loves it.
 Prana is committed to sustainability and partners with some good organizations to that end.
 I’ll cover Manduka soon in a yoga stuff post.
 I do get my nice yoga stuff from Gilt when they offer these companies’ wares.

 Yeah, it’s hard to know if “sustainability” and “community” claims are sincere or just marketing gimmicks in the brave new world of conscious capitalism.
 It’s simply gross when Whole Foods CEO states that global warming is “not necessarily bad” while promoting his new book: Conscious Capitalism: Liberating the Heroic Spirit of Business.
 Ugh.
+David Brooks, of course, thinks it’s fab.
 (For an endlessly amusing look at commercial yoga culture, check out The Babarazzi.)

 Walking home from that yoga class yesterday, I overheard two women talking as they passed by on Greenwich Avenue.
 One said to the other, “We could go drunk shopping,” in a dull monotone, as if there’s nothing better to do on a Saturday afternoon in New York City.
 Did you even know this was a thing?
 Let’s get a collective grip.
 The bottom line is, how much is enough?
 Do you really need it?
 Figure that out, and buy appropriately.
 Then make a list of things you love to do aside from buying stuff, maybe things you wish you had more time to do.
 The next time you find yourself shopping to distract yourself or ease your pain, instead do something from that list.
 This seems simplistic, but it’s harder than it sounds.
 There will be some resistance, guaranteed.
 But it will feel really good.
 Especially if it’s some yoga. 🙂